Last Updated: Apr 12, 2021

 If you did not timely submit a renewal application before your registration expired, controlled substances cannot be handled while your registration is expired.

-How do I report a compromised DEA number or theft/loss?
+How do I report a compromised DEA number?
+How do I report theft or loss?

 DEA registrants are required to notify the DEA and local law enforcement of the theft or loss of controlled substances, including a compromised DEA registration number used to divert controlled substances.
 Registrants must report within twenty-four (24) hours of discovery.